 However, on the plus side is the large number of citizen groups and advocacy organizations working on this reform.
 These include American Promise, Common Cause, Brennan Center for Justice, Democracy Initiative, Demos, Equal Citizens, Move to Amend, RepresentUs, and others.
 Granted they are all not working on the same solutions – but the sheer number of these groups provides an important organizational infrastructure necessary to push through reform.

 All in all, campaign finance is an area of democratic reform where we can be hopeful that there will be some positive changes.
-It is unlikely that these measures will be as effective as those found in many other democracies, but they would certainly be a step in the right direction.

 read the next issue: 8.
 Gerrymandering